FernMiran/ComicApp_Blazor/README.md

 The project is structured into the following main layers:

-- **Domain Layer:** Contains the business domain entities and business rules.
+- **Domain Layer:** Contains the business domain entities and rules.
-- **Application Layer:** Houses the application logic, CQRS commands and queries, DTOs, and interfaces.
+- **Application Layer:** Houses the application logic, CQRS commands, and queries, DTOs, and interfaces.
 - **Infrastructure Layer:** Implements persistence logic, external services integration, and repositories.
-- **Presentation Layer:** The Blazor Web UI that interacts with the application layer to present data and send commands.
+- **Presentation Layer:** The Blazor Web UI interacts with the application layer to present data and send commands.

 ## Technologies Used